Brian K Horton

-Meredith is a fourth year PhD student, focusing on the evolution of contractional mountain belts and intra-continental basins.
+Meredith is a PhD candidate focusing on the evolution of contractional mountain belts and intra-continental basins.
 Meredith is interested in the tectonics of sedimentary basins in intra-continental settings, clastic sedimentology and provenance analysis.
 Her current field areas include the Qaidam basin on the Tibetan Plateau, the Raton basin in Colorado and New Mexico, and the Galisteo-El Rito basin of New Mexico.
 Her research includes a variety of analytical techniques, including magnetostratigraphy, detrital mineral geochronology, heavy mineral analysis and sandstone petrography.
 Involving students at all levels in project-based learning and field experiences is a priority for Meredith; in addition to a wide range of teaching experience at the University of Texas, Colorado College, and in the Austin public schools, she is taking courses in the UTeach STEM teacher preparation program.

 , Ph.D., expected 2016